jhumelsine/jhumelsine.github.io/_posts/2023-10-07-factory-design-patterns.md

     * Expanding the pool

 ## Abstract Factory
 The GoF Abstract Factory is close to what I described above, but Abstract Factory descriptions usually focus upon the ability create consistent instances of interface family types.
 That is, they help ensure a consistent set of objects when several interfaces need to interact consistently.
-For example, you wouldn't want one factory that returned a production objet another one that returned a test object to interact.
+For example, you wouldn't want one factory that returned a production object another one that returned a test object to interact.
 Abstract Factory helps avoid that.

 Abstract Factory is a Factory of Factory of Factory Methods.